RepReach/hiring-exercises/frontend/instructions.md

 ### I am a pharmaceutical sales rep using an app (web or mobile) to view and analyze doctor information
 1. View a list of doctors
-2. Filter the list of doctors by free text search
+2. Filter the list of doctors by:
-3. Filter the list of doctors by different properties
+	1. Name
-	1. See only doctors that have scheduling enabled
+	2. Whether or not they have scheduling enabled
-	2. Filter a list of doctors by specific procedures (i.e. only doctors that do Botox)
+	3. Specific procedures (i.e. only doctors that do Botox)

 ## API Spec
 The doctor data will come from the following api: